hhergeth/CudaTracerLib/README.md

 ### Introduction
 This library, for simplicity called CudaTracerLib, is a CUDA based ray tracer library implementing standard rendering algorithms like Path Tracing, Progressive Photon Mapping, Bidirectional Path Tracing and many more.
-For ease of usability the library can be compiled as an executable with a minimalistic main loop which uses the Mitsuba file loader to render most of the scenes found [here](https://benedikt-bitterli.me/resources/).
+For ease of usability the library is compiled as an executable with a minimalistic main loop which uses the Mitsuba file loader to render most of the scenes found [here](https://benedikt-bitterli.me/resources/).

 ### Building from Source